jeanverster/react-native-styled-toast/README.md

 ## Usage

+`react-native-styled-toast` uses Styled Components and Styled System under the hood, so please ensure you have these installed in your project.
+It also makes use of the `Constants` API from `expo-constants`, so you will need that too.

-First, because this component relies on theming, you need to ensure that you've wrapped your app in the `ThemeProvider` component from `styled-components/native` - then use the `ToastProvider` and wrap the rest of your app:
+Because this component relies on theming, you need to ensure that you've wrapped your app in the `ThemeProvider` component from `styled-components/native` - then use the `ToastProvider` and wrap the rest of your app:

 ```
+import { ThemeProvider } from 'styled-components/native'
+import { ToastProvider } from 'react-native-styled-toast

+...

 <ThemeProvider theme={theme}>
   <ToastProvider>
     <App />